A person working on a laptop at a cluttered desk with books, papers, and a vase of flowers.

 Selenium is an automation tool that has been designed for web application testing.

-It supports almost all programming languages and all types of browsers and so if you really think about it it is suitable for web applications testing.
+It supports almost all programming languages and all types of browsers and thus it is suitable for web applications testing.

 1. JUnit

-JUnit is a structure used commonly to test the classes and applications developed in the Java programming language.
+JUnit is a framework used commonly to test the classes and applications developed in the Java programming language.

 It gives annotations and assertions for unit testing and is part of test-driven development (TDD).